 Creating a community app is a lot of work, and it has to be done right if you want success.
 It may also be a bit of a budget item if you need to contract with a developer, pay for creative content, and find help to market it.
 In the end, it will be worth it, though, because consumers are now using apps more than websites as they search and make purchases.
 You must be where your customers are.

 Disciple branded community apps help brands enjoy all the benefits of the community with an independent, valuable, and trusted platform in a safe space that they own and control.
-Create your social media app today by telling us about your goals.

 About The Author Bio: Nicole D. Garrison is a content strategist, writer and contributor to a number of platforms for marketing specialists.
 She is also a content writer for two online writing services, Trust My Paper and Grab My Essay and helps to maintain their mobile apps.
 When not working, she is a passionate runner and a curious beekeeper.
 She also runs her own blog, Live Inspired Magazine.